AdobeDocs/experience-manager-64.pt-BR/help/sites-classic-ui-authoring/classic-launches.md

 ---
 title: Lançamentos
 seo-title: Launches
-description: Crie um lançamento para permitir a atualização de uma nova versão de páginas da web existentes para ativação futura.
+description: Crie um lançamento para permitir a atualização de uma nova versão das páginas da Web existentes para ativação futura.
 Ao criar a inicialização, especifique um título e a página de origem.
 seo-description: Create a launch to enable the updating of a new version of existing web pages for future activation.
 When you create a Launch, you specify a title and the source page.
 uuid: b1952b6c-fc44-4e39-80ba-9380a6c66b8c
 contentOwner: AEM Docs